SirSeim/SPFY/docs/Architecture_Design_Document.md

 **Getting to Case Management:**

-Click on “Case Management” as listed on the navbar

-**Getting to Outreach:**

-Click on “Outreach” as listed on the navbar
+Click on “Clients” as listed on the navbar

 **Adding a Client:**

-Click the button labeled “Add Client” that will redirect
+Click the button labeled “Add Client” that will redirect to the Add client page.
+Additionally, select "Add Client" on the Front Desk Homepage.

+**Querying the Database**

+Select "Data Browser" in the Navbar.
+Choose a table and column to query.

+**Alter settings**

+Select the Profile dropdown on the Navbar, then select settings